Naoshima, Kagawa: Byōbujima

+Byōbujima is a minor island north of Naoshima, close to Okayama Prefecture, with a population of 19 as of 2015.

 Ishima

-Second-largest island, northeast of Naoshima.
-The island is divided between Kagawa Prefecture in the south and Okayama Prefecture in the north.
+The second-largest island of the town, Ishima, lying northeast of Naoshima, is divided between Kagawa Prefecture in the south and Okayama Prefecture in the north.
 The only inhabitants are in a small settlement on the north coast, belonging to Okayama.

 Ishima was divided after fishing-related disputes in the Edo period.
 In 2011, 87% of the island was burned in a forest fire, though the northern settlement was spared.